 The heart of Kunene’s epic is a Zulu creation myth.
 In it, the Supreme Creator sends to earth the slow chameleon with a message: “Mankind shall live forever!”
 Later, he sends the fast salamander to say: “Mankind shall die!”.
 Kunene grew this into a saga of vast cosmological quests and conflicts, ultimately resolving into a balance between The Creator, the Gods, Humanity, the Ancestors and the Cosmos.
 Anthem of Life Part 1 explores the creation of humanity, debates and intrigues between Goddesses and Gods over whether to destroy or empower us and trials and triumphs we undergo because of their actions.

-Anthem of Life Part 1 will headline the 2022 Thousand Faces Festival.
+Anthem of Life Part 1 will be premiering in 2023!

 About the Playwright:

 With his roots as a theatre actor and dramatist in Canada where he lives and Tanzania where he grew up, Tololwa is a theatrical performer of stories he writes for the stage.
 At times he performs solo, other times with co-performers.
 A mix of the storyteller’s art and that of the actor-performer characterize Tololwa’s performances, which he does through enactment, audience engagement, selective use of props and costume pieces, movement and at times song.

 More on Tololwa: http://www.tololwamollel.com/